micmejia/bible-dump/AMPC/Genesis/Gen 21.md

 Then she went and sat down opposite him a good way off, about a bowshot, for she said, Let me not see the death of the lad.
-And as she sat down opposite him, [^d]_he_ lifted up his voice and wept _and_ she raised her voice and wept.
+And as she sat down opposite him, _he_ lifted up his voice and wept _and_ she raised her voice and wept.